hasura/ask-me-anything/.github/ISSUE_TEMPLATE/question-.md

 ---
-name: Question!
+name: Add a question to the AMA queue!
 about: Detail your question here with additional links and information.
-title: ''
+title: 'Question: '
-labels: ''
+labels: 'question'
-assignees: ''
+assignees: 'Adron'

 ---